-By linking referrals to appointments you can keep track of the number of appointments a client has attended via the referral tracking functionality.
+By linking referrals to appointments, you can keep track of the number of appointments a client has attended via the appointment tracking functionality.

 If there is a current active referral for the client, Kalix will automatically link this referral to the appointment.

 Kalix also allows you to create non-client-related appointments, e.g., for events, meetings, and unavailable time.
 You can set up non-client-related appointment types when you set up your appointment types.

 Any appointment type can be made a group session.
 When creating the appointment, add clients one by one like you usually do for any other appointment.